Get Help Paying for Things

 You can get help paying for things if everything below is true:

-- You live within the Silver Falls School District
+- You live within or have children currently enrolled in the Silver Falls School District

 - We have not already given you the maximum amount of help we can give each household this year

 - We still have money left in our financial help budget

 2021 SACA Income Guidelines for Help Paying for Things

 |Household Size||Income (Monthly)||Income (Annual)|

 How do I get help paying for things?

 - Fill out the form to ask for financial help -- you can do this in our office or you can download the form by clicking the button below and fill it out at home.
 See additional information below the button.